 OVERVIEW: The Medica Foundation supports a broad spectrum of behavioral health programs.
 Grants are limited to organizations in Minnesota, North Dakota, South Dakota, and certain counties in Wisconsin.

-IP TAKE: Medica prefers to support local community organizations rather than larger national groups.
+IP TAKE: Medica supports local community organizations over larger national groups.

 Specific areas of interest include gaps in service, integrating physical and mental health, backing case management services, and supporting evidence-based screening, assessment, diagnostic, treatment, and prevention services.
 The foundation also offers grants to groups that address the mental and physical health of those with disabilities.